 You may have stumbled upon countless articles about the types of camping and probably realized the count and classification varies a lot from blog to blog.
 And frankly, they aren’t wrong.
 It’s not about how many different kinds of camping, there are – it’s about finding the one you would enjoy most.

-So, I have decided to go with a broader range of camping types.
-I will describe some that might be something you are looking for in your next wild getaway.
-Some types will suit the most hardcore adventurers, while others will be perfect for a great romantic getaway or a family holiday.
-So here are the 18 different types of camping you can try out on your next trip.
+That’s why I decided to introduce you to a broader range of camping types that might be something you are looking for in your next wild getaway.
+So here are the 17 different types of camping you can try out on your next trip.